-The School of Education mission is to provide programs based on a redemptive Christian worldview to prepare professionals for global service.
+The School of Education mission is to provide programs based on a redemptive Christian worldview which prepares professionals for global service.

-To Educate Is to Redeem
+Conceptual Framework "To Educate Is to Redeem"

 Element I: Worldview

 This Element addresses appreciation of the perspectives of others and development of a personal philosophy from which action and service arise.
 Graduates will be able to